South China Morning Post: Alibaba ownership

-During Alibaba's failed attempt at securing an initial public offering on the Hong Kong Stock Exchange, the SCMP published articles questioning the business practices of the platform, including incidents involving counterfeit goods.
+During Alibaba's failed attempt to secure an initial public offering on the Hong Kong Stock Exchange, the SCMP published articles questioning the platform's business practices, including incidents involving counterfeit goods.

 On 11 December 2015, Alibaba Group announced that it would acquire the media assets of SCMP Group, including SCMP, for HK$2 billion (US$266 million).
+The CEO of SCMP reports to a board that includes Alibaba executives and independent directors.

 Alibaba's ownership of SCMP led to concerns that the newspaper would become a mouthpiece of the Chinese government.
-Among the possible motives of the Alibaba acquisition was to make media coverage of China "fair and accurate" and not in the optic of Western news outlets.
+One possible motive for the acquisition was to make media coverage of China "fair and accurate" and not viewed through the lens of Western news outlets.
 Alibaba said that the newspaper's editorial independence would be upheld.

-Joseph Tsai, executive vice-chairman of Alibaba Group, said that the fear that Alibaba's ownership would compromise editorial independence "reflects a bias of its own, as if to say newspaper owners must espouse certain views, while those that hold opposing views are 'unfit'.
+Joseph Tsai, executive vice-chairman of Alibaba Group, said that the fear that Alibaba's ownership would compromise editorial independence "reflects a bias of its own, as if to say newspaper owners must espouse certain views, while those that hold opposing views are "unfit".
 In fact, that is exactly why we think the world needs a plurality of views when it comes to China coverage.
-China's rise as an economic power and its importance to world stability is too important for there to be a singular thesis."
-He also said, "Today when I see mainstream western news organisations cover China, they cover it through a very particular lens.
+China's rise as an economic power and its importance to world stability are too important for there to be a singular thesis."
+He also said, "Today, when I see mainstream Western news organisations cover China, they cover it through a very particular lens.
 It is through the lens that China is a communist state and everything kind of follows from that.
-A lot of journalists working with these western media organisations may not agree with the system of governance in China and that taints their view of coverage."
+A lot of journalists working with these Western media organisations may not agree with the system of governance in China and that taints their view of coverage."